jacobvarner/100-days-of-code/r1-log.md

 Finished the last two FCC modules that were dealing with Props in React and then started learning about State.

 State makes a little more sense to me than Props and I was able to make a "real" component with more functionality than just displaying a hard-coded variable to the DOM.

+### R1D5

+Today I knocked off a few more of the React modules on freeCodeCamp.

+These covered more information on State and Props as well as getting to work with Component Lifecycle Methods.
+These modules focused on teaching when you can and often should make certain checks based on the State/Props and compare them to nextState and nextProp to allow or prevet changes to the UI or the Component.
+Using this knowledge as well as a refresh on JavaScript ternary conditions, I was able to make a simple UI that loaded a button first and then changed the button's text based on the number that was input.